icefire1/hazardhulen.io/README.md

 _by: Anders Bundgaard, Casper Beese Nielsen, Oliver Vestergaard, Simon Hjortshøj Larsen, Steen Schütt & Thomas Lemqvist_

+## Get pdf Version
+A pdf version of the documentation is located in the Documentation/tex folder.

 ## The software
 HazardHulen.io is a multiplayer blackjack table, where players can bet virtual currency to participate in a round of blackjack.
 The game uses the same ruleset